wwwfan628/gnn_visualization/README.md

 - After executing experiments and computing GNN-N values for all 7 datasets, you can visualize the results using `notebooks/gnn_n_3layerMLP_visualization.ipynb`.
-Visulization of GNN-N values for the 7 node classification datasets are listed in the following:
+Visualization of GNN-N values for the 7 node classification datasets are listed in the following:

 <div align=center><img width=60% height=60% src="https://github.com/wwwfan628/gnn_visualization/blob/master/doc/GNN-N.png"/></div>